chamodanethra/biometric_signature/README.md

 - `AUTH_FAILED`: Error generating public-private keys.

-### `createSignature(options: Map<String, String>)`
+### `createSignature(SignatureOptions options)`

-Prompts the user for biometric authentication and generates a cryptographic signature (RSA PKCS#1v1.5 SHA 256 or EC) using the securely stored private key.
-The payload to be signed is provided in the `options` map.
+Prompts the user for biometric authentication and generates a cryptographic signature (RSA PKCS#1v1.5 SHA-256 or EC) using the securely stored private key.

 - **Parameters**:

-- `options`: A map containing the following keys:
+- `options`: A `SignatureOptions` instance that specifies:
-    - `cancelButtonText` (Android only, optional) : Text for the cancel button in the biometric prompt.
-Default is "Cancel".
+    - `payload` (required): The UTF-8 payload to sign.
-    - `promptMessage` : (optional): Message to display in the biometric prompt.
-Default is "Welcome".
+    - `promptMessage` (optional): Message displayed in the biometric prompt.
+Default is "Authenticate".
-    - `payload`: The payload to be signed.
-    - `shouldMigrate`: (iOS only, optional): To migrate to Secure Enclave implementation from the Key Chain implementation used prior to version 5.0.0, need to pass a valid, positive String Bool(as per Swift Official docs).
-    - `allowDeviceCredentials` (Android only, optional) : To indicate whether fallback support is allowed for the compatible Android devices, pass a boolean String .
+    - `androidOptions` (optional): An `AndroidSignatureOptions` object offering:
+        - `cancelButtonText`: Overrides the cancel button label.
+Defaults to `Cancel`.
+        - `allowDeviceCredentials`: Enables device-credential fallback on compatible Android devices.
+    - `iosOptions` (optional): An `IosSignatureOptions` object offering:
+        - `shouldMigrate`: Triggers migration from pre-5.x Keychain storage to Secure Enclave.

 - **Returns**: `String` - The base64 encoded cryptographic signature.